 Dr. Fay Cobb Payton is a Program Director at the National Science Foundation (NSF) in the Division of Computer and Network Systems.
-At the NSF, she is working with a group of leaders on programs involving Computer Science for All, Computer Science Education, Broadening Participation and others.
+At the NSF, she is working with a group of leaders on programs involving Computer Science for All, Broadening Participation in Tech/STEM, Smart and Connected Health, Ethics in Computing and others.
 She is also a Full Professor (with Tenure) of Information Technology/Systems at North Carolina State University and was named a University Faculty Scholar for her leadership in turning research into solutions to society’s most pressing issues.

 She was named the 2016 North Carolina Technology Association Tech Educator of the Year.
 She is the founder director of @myhealthimpact, a social network experience that focuses on health disparities and social media technology interventions. @MyHealthImpact provides “voice” for the millennial generation about health topics, such as sexual and mental health, and technology innovation.

 She is a workshop facilitator, speaker and consultant.
 She received the 2017 PhD Project Hall of Fame and 2013 National Coalition of Women in Information Technology (NCWIT) Undergraduate Mentoring Awards.
 As an American Council on Education Fellow, she worked on issues of academic review, interdisciplinary graduate research and education, and institutional economic and community impact.